Skip to content

 Students are expected to complete the minor requirements in place at the time they are officially accepted into their programs.
 Please review the College Bulletin for the relevant academic year.

-JWS 4900 CWA – Mapping the Jewish Experience – Capstone Course
+JWS 4900 ETA – Mapping the Jewish Experience – Capstone Course

 JWS 3950 BTRA- Special Topics in Jewish Studies